 But the Secretary of State is telling you that Golden won 50.5 percent of the vote.

-The only way that is true is if you do not count the 10,000 or so people who showed up to vote for Bond and Hoar, and did not rank a second choice.
+The only way that is true is if you do not count the 10,000 or so people who showed up to vote for Bond and Hoar, and did not rank a second choice (or chose either Bond or Hoar as their second choice without ranking any other candidates).
 Golden got 50.5% of the people remaining, after those people are put aside.

 But those people showed up to vote.
 They wished to register a choice.